totalspectrum/spin2cpp/doc/SpinPasmIntegration.md

     memory is tight you may be able to reduce this size.
 Conversely, if you have recursive functions you may find you need more space and can increase it here.
-If you add a definition for `__STACK_SIZE` to your original .spin file, fastspin will notice it and use that value instead of the one it calculates. (`__STACK_SIZE` is basically the same as the Spin constant `_STACK`, but is used for PASM code instead of bytecode.)
+If you add a definition for `__STACK_SIZE` to your original .spin file, flexspin will notice it and use that value instead of the one it calculates. (`__STACK_SIZE` is basically the same as the Spin constant `_STACK`, but is used for PASM code instead of bytecode.)